 Find information about eligibility, how to apply, and how our Emergency Rental Assistance Program (ERAP) works.

-DHS provides emergency and ongoing housing support and services to help individuals and families who are experiencing homeless or at risk of being homeless, transition into or maintain permanent affordable housing.
+DHS provides emergency and ongoing housing support and services to help individuals and families who are experiencing homelessness or at risk of being homeless, transition into or maintain permanent affordable housing.

 The Homeless Services Program oversees the provision of homeless services to individuals and families in the District of Columbia.

-The District is committed to protecting the homeless from extreme weather injury by meeting the demand for shelter during hypothermia and hyperthermia seasons.
+The District is committed to protecting residents experiencing homelessness from extreme weather injury by meeting the demand for shelter during hypothermia and hyperthermia seasons.

 The Interim Disability Assistance (IDA) program provides temporary financial assistance to those who are unable to work due to a disability and have a high probability of receiving federal Supplemental Security Income (SSI).